Project Management Professional (PMP)®

 For all PMP candidates, we are extending access to the current PMP exam until 31 December 2020 and postponing the launch of the new PMP exam until 2 January 2021.

 Original Post was Published on May 3, 2019

 Just Announced: PMP® Exam Change 2019.
 Now is the time to get your PMP certification.
 PMI® has announced that the PMP certification exam will change on December 16, 2019.
 This announcement gives you time to get your application submitted and to prepare to take the exam before the exam changes.

-The exam change is prompted by the expected June 2019 release of a new PMP Exam Content Outline.
+The exam change is prompted by the June 2019 release of a new PMP Exam Content Outline.
 The Exam Content Outline provides a basic description of the number of questions that will be on the PMP exam.
-For example, the outline might state that 24% of the exam questions will relate to Planning.
-This is just an example of the kind of information it will contain–we will not know the actual contents of the outline until June.
-However as soon as we learn all the details of the changes, we will immediately update our website and begin modifying our products and classes to align!
+The current Exam Content Outline calls for about 50% of the exam to change.
+It is the most extensive change to the PMP Exam in over 20 years.

 What Are the Content Outline and Exam Based On?